victorgau/skeleton/README.md

 # skeleton
 Displaying Kinect Skeleton Using R

-Pleaes click [here](http://victorgau.github.io/skeleton) to view the result.
+You can click [here](http://victorgau.github.io/skeleton) to view the result.